 Deepak Kumar Johar qualified as a solicitor in May 1986 having obtained an Honours Degree in Law from Kings College, London.
 He has been an active member of the Funding Review Committee of the Legal Services Commission (now the Legal Aid Agency) and a former member of the Recognition Panel for Investors in People.
 He is a former President of the Leicestershire Asian Business Association, a former director of the Leicestershire Chamber of Commerce and has served on the Law Society Contentious Sub Committee.
-He is a member of the Law Society Family Panel.

 He has extensive experience in Commercial Litigation, Charity Litigation, Contested Probate, Commercial Law, Commercial Property and Family Law, having dealt with a number of cases and transactions over 30 years of private practice.
 He is able to advise on the law and procedural matters in respect of complex litigation in which he specialises and is fully committed to dispute resolution and mediation where appropriate.
 He also has considerable experience of commercial property, acting for private investors, developers and corporate clients and also has expertise in the purchase and sales of businesses generally but particularly Nursing and Residential Care Homes, Dental Practices, GP Practices and Estate Agents.

 He is a member of Resolution and adopts their code of practice in his family work.

 Second appeal to the Court of Appeal on a certified point of principle relating to statutory time limits for bringing fraud claims.
 Noted in White Book 2006.
 Click here for full text.